What is 20% of $50? A complete walkthrough to Percentages

 -

 Finding the Original Amount: You might know the percentage and the resulting amount after a percentage increase or decrease and need to find the original amount.
-For example, if an item costs $40 after a 20% discount, what was the original price?
+As an example, if an item costs $40 after a 20% discount, what was the original price?
 This requires working backward using the concept of percentages.
 In this case, $40 represents 80% (100% - 20%) of the original price.

 -